logo

 Community reaction

-After that conference, many people who liked the K8s iceberg asked us to share it with the broader community.
+After that conference, many people who liked the Kubernetes iceberg asked us to share it with the broader community.

 Chris Short of the Kubernetes team at AWS, who is also an active Kubernetes contributor and co-chair of OpenGitOps, called this iceberg a “great conceptual way to learn Kubernetes and associated cloud native bits.”

 Another remarkable outcome of our post was Anton Sankov’s “Demystifying the Kubernetes Iceberg” series of articles.
 The author set himself the ambitious goal of explaining all the components of the iceberg, turning the meme into something really practical — educational.
-These articles gained a lot of attention from the engineering community too, including being featured in the Newsletter of Carlos Santana, DevOps’ish, DevOps Bulletin, DevOps weekly newsletter, etc.
+These articles also gained much attention from the engineering community, including being featured in the DevOps’ish, DevOps Bulletin, DevOps weekly newsletter, etc.

 Kubernetes iceberg featured in DevOps Bulletin 55